Narrow Water Castle: 19th-century mansion

+The Hall family, who had lived in the area since the late 17th century, commenced construction of an "Elizabethan revival style" mansion on the Narrow Water estate lands in 1816.
+The new house, also known as Narrow Water Castle, was designed by the architect Thomas Duff and completed in 1836.
+While occasionally opened to visitors by appointment, it remains a private home of the Hall family.

+20th and 21st centuries

-On 27 August 1979, 18 British Army soldiers were killed by a Provisional IRA ambush near Narrow Water Castle (see Narrow Water ambush).
-It was the greatest single loss of life for the British Army during The Troubles.
+On 27 August 1979, 18 British Army soldiers were killed by the Provisional IRA in an ambush near Narrow Water Castle.
+It was the greatest single loss of life for the British Army during the Troubles.

-A bridge was proposed to be built near the castle in the early 21st century.
-However, in July 2013, Louth County Council announced that the projected costs were prohibitive and the project was not progressed at that stage.
-In 2023, Taoiseach Leo Varadkar committed to examining the feasibility of co-funding a Narrow Water Bridge.
+As of mid-2026, a bridge was under construction near the castle.
+While, in July 2013, Louth County Council announced that the projected costs were prohibitive and the project was not progressed at that stage, by 2023, Taoiseach Leo Varadkar committed to examining the feasibility of co-funding the project.
+Initial development work on the "Narrow Water Bridge" commenced in June 2024.
+As of April 2026, the bridge was reportedly "expected to be completed by the end of 2027".